EBZebra/docs/edge/source/guide/setup.md

 <!--![img](images/getting-started/setup/setup-deploying-winmo.png)-->

 ## Manual Deployment
-Enterprise Browser runtimes can be individually pushed to devices and unpackaged there by hand.
+Enterprise Browser runtimes can be individually pushed to devices from Windows or Mac OS machines and unpackaged by hand on the device.

-After installing the Enterprise Browser (.msi) as above:
+After installing the Enterprise Browser (.msi or .dmg) as above:

 &#49;.
-Go to **Start Menu -> Enterprise Browser -> Resources ->Enterprise Browser Runtimes**.
+On Windows, go to **Start Menu -> Enterprise Browser -> Resources ->Enterprise Browser Runtimes**.
+On Mac, open the **Applications -> Enterprise Browser -> Runtimes** folder.

 ![img](images/getting-started/setup/EB_resources_menu.jpg)

-This will bring up a window that looks similar to the image below:
+On Windows, this will bring up a window that looks similar to the image below:

 ![img](images/getting-started/setup/setup-enterprise-browser-runtimes.png)